Skip to content

 Understanding Confirmation Bias

 Confirmation bias, the archenemy of QA, affects even the most vigilant professionals.
-When testers become intimately familiar with a feature over time, their cognitive bias creeps in unnoticed.
-They unintentionally favor evidence aligning with their previous experiences and dismiss conflicting information, impeding their ability to detect defects and vulnerabilities effectively.
+When testers become intimately familiar with a feature over time, they unintentionally favor evidence aligning with their previous experiences and dismiss conflicting information, impeding their ability to detect defects and vulnerabilities effectively.

 Impact on QA Processes